 While you might not believe that Tesla owners are in the market for a good bargain, Root does over a heavily publicized discount for Tesla drivers who use Autosteer.
 Why?
 Root has bought into Tesla’s assertion that lower crash rates, thanks to self-steering cars, should translate to lower rates across the auto insurance industry.

 States Where Root Car Insurance is Offered

-The official Root Insurance Company website reports that the company’s coverage will soon extend to Alabama, Alaska, Hawaii, Massachusetts, New Hampshire, North Carolina, Washington, West Virginia, and the District of Columbia.
+The official Root Insurance Company website reports that its coverage will soon extend to Alabama, Alaska, Hawaii, New Hampshire, North Carolina, Washington, and the District of Columbia.
 It has plans to operate in all 50 states soon.

 Click here to find the cheapest car insurance quotes in your state.

 The most important and unique feature of your car insurance experience with Root is the test drive.
 Through telematics, Root can analyze each driver’s behavior behind the wheel, all thanks to one handy mobile app.
 That’s how Root calculates your quote.
 First, Root collects standard personal information like who you are and where you live.
 Then, the Root app uses telematics data on your driving behavior over a few weeks to assess your risk profile and charge your premiums accordingly.